tantic/redmine_asap_theme/README.md

 * Logo's color is customizable
 * Login page is customizable with picture
 * Issue statuses can be customized (background color and color)
+* Tracker can be customized (background color and color)
+* Dark theme : each user can choose light or dark theme from the settings modale

+To do
+* Responsive mode

 ## Screenshots